PHILIP A. HARLEY MEMORIAL

-The Alameda County Mock Trial Competition is a countywide high school criminal trial competition is designed to demystify and increase understanding of our judicial system and the processes necessary as we strive to create a just society.
-Student teams of ten to twenty students study a hypothetical case, conduct legal research and receive individual coaching by volunteer attorneys in trial preparation, courtroom protocol, courtroom procedure, analytical skills, and communication skills.
-Preparation begins in the fall and culminates in grueling elimination-rounds over four weeks of competition in February.
+The Alameda County Mock Trial Competition is a countywide high school criminal trial competition designed to increase understanding of our judicial system and the processes necessary to create a just society.
+Teams of nine to twenty five students study a hypothetical case, conduct legal research and receive individual coaching by volunteer attorneys in trial preparation, courtroom protocol, courtroom procedure, analysis and communication.
+Preparation begins in the fall and culminates in competition in January and February.
 The winning team represents Alameda County at the state competition in March.

-Our deepest gratitude to our financial donors the Superior Court of California, Alameda County, our legal community, and each team’s teacher and attorney coaches for their commitment and generosity as well as to the many members of ACOE’s staff who make this annual competition possible.
+We extend our deepest gratitude to our financial donors at Kazan, McClain, Satterley, Lyons, Greenwood and Oberman; our legal community; and each team’s teacher and attorney coaches for their commitment and generosity, as well as to the many members of ACOE’s staff who make this annual competition possible.

 About Mock Trial

 Since 1986, the Alameda County Office of Education (ACOE) has been coordinating the Mock Trial Program in the county.
 The criminal mock trial competition relies on volunteer attorneys and judges throughout the county to score the competitors or preside over each courtroom.
 The coordinator establishes trial dates and venues, modify CRF's competition rules and procedures, and recruits volunteer judges and attorneys to score and preside over trials.
-The program involves 7 districts in the county and over 100 students from more than 10 public and private schools each year.
+The program involves 8 districts in the county and over 200 students from 12 public and private schools.

 Each year, CRF develops a new set of Mock Trial materials based on an important issue facing America's youth.
 The materials include a hypothetical criminal case.

-List of Participating Schools Together with a team of teacher sponsor/s and/or attorney coach/es, the program has over 8,000 student participants statewide.
 Students actively experience the excitement of working in teams, exchange ideas, set goals, and examine issues.
-From studying the case, preparing strategies and arguments for the trial, students also develop their analytic and presentation skills, and team cooperation.
+From studying the case through preparing strategies and arguments for the trial, students also expand their analytic and presentation skills and develop team cooperation.

 The annual success of the countywide criminal mock trial competition is dependent on volunteer attorneys and judges throughout the county.
 The Mock Trial Program needs Alameda County-area attorneys and judges to participate as coaches, scorers, and presiders in the upcoming Alameda County Mock Trial Competition.